Skip to Content

 Average Laundry Room Size

-Isometric laundry room with dimension isThe average laundry room size for most houses in the US is 54 square feet (6ft x 9ft).
-This space accommodates at least three laundry features, like laundry machines and storage units.
+The average laundry room size for most houses in the US is 54 square feet and 6ft x 9ft.
+This space accommodates at least three features, like the washer and dryer and storage units.

-Washer and dryer machines: Choose the right washer dryer combo according to your size, design, and loading capacity requirements.
+Washer and dryer machines: Choose the right washer and dryer combo according to your size, design, and loading capacity requirements.

 Minimum Laundry Room Size

-Minimum laundry room dimensionsTIP: Get a stackable washer and dryer to allocate your remaining space for other purposes.
+TIP: Get a stackable washer and dryer to allocate your remaining space for other purposes.

 Large Laundry Room Size

-Large laundry rooms usually measure at least 60 to 80 square feet.
 Create a multifunctional space by installing some of the following features.

-• End-to-end countertop with a double basin sink.
+• End-to-end countertop with a double basin sink

 • Multiple washers and dryers to take more loads at once.